ICTU/quality-time/docs/USAGE.md

 To manually download a PDF version of a report, navigate to the report and expand the report's title.
 Click the "Download report as PDF" button to create and download the PDF report.

-The exported PDF report has the same metric table rows and columns hidden as in the user interface.
+The exported PDF report has the same metric table rows and columns hidden as in the user interface, and has the same metrics expanded as in the user interface.
 The exported PDF report also has the same date as the report visible in the user interface.

 ### API